- Who We Are

 UFT.org Home > Get Involved > UFT Campaigns > Public School Proud > The Pence-DeVos Threat to the Nation's Public Schools

-Vice President Mike Pence and Betsy DeVos, the Trump administration’s choice for U.S. Education Secretary, have devoted their lives to privatizing public education.
+Vice President Mike Pence and U.S. Education Secretary Betsy DeVos have devoted their lives to privatizing public education.
 Both support charter expansion and advocate for the most controversial brand of “school choice” — state-funded vouchers to pay tuition to private and parochial schools.

 Both argue the education status quo must be dismantled, and both see privatization and the free market as the fastest way to improve education.